 The Asia-Pacific Climate Change Adaptation Forum (APAN Forum) is the flagship event of the APAN Secretariat.
 It is the primary regional platform for adaptation practitioners to meet, share their learning and experiences, and work together towards the pertinent outcomes and practical solutions needed to address the challenges of climate change.
 The APAN Forum was active from 2010, hosted and sponsored by different governments and agencies, and with varying themes of focus.
 Since 2010, the APAN Forum has grown and became a space for scientists, financing institutions, youth, civil societies, international organisations, the private sector and government representatives from various line ministries from over 50 countries to meet, discuss and work together for greater partnerships for adaptation action.

-- Address the capacity building needs and priority issues in the Asia-Pacific region that would enable the scaling of tools and the means to resilience and to equip human systems and communities with the capacity to withstand and moderate adverse impacts arising from climate change;
+- Address the capacity building needs and priority issues in the Asia-Pacific region that would enable the scaling up of tools and mechanisms to build resilience and to equip human systems, particularly vulnerable communities, with the capacity to withstand and moderate adverse impacts arising from climate change

-- Formulate a set of recommendations on how to magnify current efforts on adaptation in the Asia-Pacific region and provide the basis for the Asia-Pacific region contributions to the 2021 United Nations Climate Change Conference (COP 26) in Glasgow, United Kingdom and the 2021 United Nations Biodiversity Conference (COP 15) in Kunming, China.
+- Formulate a set of recommendations on how to expand current efforts on adaptation in the Asia-Pacific region and provide the basis for the region’s contributions to the 2021 United Nations Climate Change Conference (COP 26) in Glasgow, United Kingdom and the 2021 United Nations Biodiversity Conference (COP 15) in Kunming, China.

 - Multilateral and regional organizations;